thomas051083/psd-psw/_pswlf-2020/0c-jobspecific.md

 	</table>

 #### <font color="darkorange"><b>Accounting and Finance</b></font> <a name="accounting"></a>
-With more pervasive use of technology to automate various finance and accounting functions, seize the opportunity to boost your skills in areas such data analytics to extract insights from data, advanced use of Excel for more effective analysis and reporting, and use of Robotic Process Automation to reduce human error.
+<font size="4">With more pervasive use of technology to automate various finance and accounting functions, seize the opportunity to boost your skills in areas such data analytics to extract insights from data, advanced use of Excel for more effective analysis and reporting, and use of Robotic Process Automation to reduce human error.</font>

 #### <font color="darkorange"><b>Science Tech & Engineering</b></font> <a name="science"></a>
-The dramatic rise of powerful technologies is already transforming the way we live, work and play in Singapore.
-Keep abreast of how emerging and cutting-edge technologies are used in the public sector to strengthen our capacities in areas such as urban planning, smart facilities management, and the secure and seamless access of digital services and data.
+<font size="4">The dramatic rise of powerful technologies is already transforming the way we live, work and play in Singapore.
+Keep abreast of how emerging and cutting-edge technologies are used in the public sector to strengthen our capacities in areas such as urban planning, smart facilities management, and the secure and seamless access of digital services and data.</font>